Brazenhall Barn & Brazenhall Lodge

 Set in the heart of the Norfolk countryside just 9 miles from the North Norfolk Coast, Brazenhall Barn and Lodge set a new standard in holiday accommodation.
 Nestling under the medieval church of St Peter, Dunton, and surrounded by superb summer meadows (which are yours to enjoy during your stay), these two 19th century barn conversions are set in a charming valley that offers a truly relaxing country experience.

 Brazenhall Barn sleeps 14 in four twin / zip-and-link beds, two king sized beds and one superking sized bed.
 The Lodge sleeps six in two twin / zip-and-link beds and one superking bed.
 All twin rooms can be converted to doubles via the ‘zip and link’ system.
-Additionally, there are two comfortable sofa beds which can provide accommodation for a further two people.
+For additional accommodation, please contact us in advance of your visit.
 All rooms are en suite with bath or shower except one in the Lodge where the bathroom is adjacent.
 There are TV’s in every room and The Barn features an extra TV room for the use of younger guests.
 There are extensive gardens with both buildings.

 The kitchens have been created to a very high standard with wine coolers, American fridges, dishwashers (two in the Barn) and superb ovens and gas hobs.
 The buildings are heated throughout with state of the art ‘ground source’ under floor heating as well as stylish open designer gas fires.